ucldc/ucldc-docs/docs/dams/bulk-edit.md

   <li>Modify the title in the Bulk Edit form.
 Input 'Golden Bear' in the title field and 'Bear Objects' in the alternative title field.</li>
 </ol>

 <div class="note">You'll notice a checkbox next to each field that is automatically checked when the corresponding field is modified.
 Any field with a checked checkbox next to it will be modified for all the selected objects.
-Check a field's checkbox without entering anything into the field to delete that field's contents for multiple objects.</div>
+Check a field's checkbox without entering anything into the field to delete that field's contents for multiple objects.<br><br>It is important to note that the process does not add information to pre-existing metadata within a given field.
+It instead replaces the existing field (as well as any repeated instances of the field, or subfields) with the new metadata provided.</div>

 <ol start="6">
   <li>Press the save button.
 You should see the content listing update to display the title 'Bear Objects' for all the objects you just bulk edited.</li>